QubesOS/qubes-doc/user/advanced-configuration/salt.md

    parent TemplateVMs.
 If the value is not set explicitly, the default is taken from the global `management_dispvm` property.
-The VM-specific property is set with the `qvm-prefs` command, while the global property is set with the `qubes-prefs` command.
+The VM-specific property is set with the `qvm-prefs` command, while the global property is set with the `PedOS-prefs` command.

 2. Created the `default-mgmt-dvm` DisposableVM Template, which is hidden from the menu (to avoid accidental use), has networking disabled, and has